penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionsettings-properties-avoidsectionsafterbreak.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionSettings/properties/avoidSectionsAfterBreak
 ```

-Penalize if more than 50% of the classes are after the last break of the day.
+It penalises if more than 50% of the class unit are after the last break of the day.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |